heyx3/MantleDiver.jl/design_docs/visuals.md

 ### Rocks

 Rock is colored based on the proportions of minerals it contains.
-The rock surface color is not an overall blend of mineral colors, but a noisy speckle of the colors,
-    where each pixel picks one of its minerals with a weighted-random chance.
+A global 3D noise is used to lerp between the different mineral indices, and then the rock surface blends between that mineral and a "plain rock" look based on how much of the mineral is present.

+Minerals primarily differ by their hue, foreground shape, and foreground/background density.

 Each mineral's color has a distinct hue, mildly-varying lightness, and similar saturation.
 Each mineral also has its own choice of foreground shape.

 ### FX

 * We could create an interesting distortion effect by switching the char atlas lookup texture (which maps a Shape/Density pair to the UV rect for the corresponding char) to use linear instead of clamp sampling.
 This might be useful for damage or mysterious environmental objects.
 * Smoke would look very cool, we should think about how to implement it (many small billboards?
+Handful of large billboards with fragment discarding?
 Volumetric cube?)

 ## Assets needed